Is Yogurt Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat yogurt?

 Yes, pregnant women can safely eat yogurt and it's actually encouraged as part of a healthy pregnancy diet.
-Pasteurized yogurt provides essential calcium for fetal bone development, protein for growth, and beneficial probiotics that support digestive health.
-Studies show yogurt consumption during pregnancy may help reduce the risk of gestational diabetes and support the baby's neurodevelopment.
-Aim for 2-3 servings of dairy daily, and yogurt is an excellent way to meet this goal.
+Pasteurized yogurt provides essential calcium for fetal bone development, protein for tissue growth, and beneficial probiotics for digestive health.
+The FDA and ACOG consider pasteurized yogurt safe during pregnancy.
+Multiple studies have found that regular yogurt consumption during pregnancy may reduce the risk of gestational diabetes and support healthy outcomes.

 What are the risks of yogurt during pregnancy?